List of recurring The Simpsons characters: Frankie the Squealer

-Frankie the Squealer (voiced by Dan Castellaneta) is a member of the Mafia and associate of Fat Tony.
-However, he does not appear to be very useful to his colleagues in criminal activity due to his uncontrollable habit of squealing (he claims that "it makes [him] feel big"), even squealing on himself one time.
+Frankie the Squealer (voiced by Dan Castellaneta) is a mafia member and associate of Fat Tony.
+However, he does not appear to be very useful to his colleagues in criminal activity due to his uncontrollable habit of squealing.
 On several occasions, the mob has attempted to kill him for his squealing, though they have repeatedly been unsuccessful.
 Frankie first appeared in the episode "Insane Clown Poppy" where his squealing habits are introduced after he squeals on himself for squealing.

 G

+Gareth Prince

+Gareth Prince (voiced by Harry Shearer in "Bart the Genius" and "Bart on the Road", Dan Castellaneta from season 2 to 32, Hank Azaria since season 33, Chris Edgerly in "Todd, Todd, Why Has Thou Forsaken Me"?) is the father of Martin Prince, and husband of Gloria Prince.
+He is a stockbroker in Springfield and was shown bringing his son to work on "Go To Work With Your Parents Day", where Martin made over $1 million trading soy futures (and subsequently lost all but $600).
+He appears to be a nerd much like his son, and has a slight lisp.
+Gareth was also one of the fathers who traveled in Ned Flanders's RV to locate their sons in Shelbyville.

+Note: The script for "Kamp Krusty" revealed that Gareth was originally supposed to be called Martin Prince Sr.

 Gil Gunderson

 Gil Gunderson, a.k.a.
 Ol' Gil (voiced by Dan Castellaneta), first appeared in the ninth season episode "Realty Bites" as a real estate agent with Lionel Hutz's Red Blazer Realty.
 He is a spoof of actor Jack Lemmon's portrayal of Shelley Levene in the 1992 film adaptation of the play Glengarry Glen Ross.
 (Lemmon himself voiced a character similar to Levene in the eighth season episode "The Twisted World of Marge Simpson".)
 Show runner Mike Scully said that the writers thought that Gil would be "a one-shot thing".
 "Castellaneta was so funny at the table read doing the character [that] we kept making up excuses in subsequent episodes to put him in", Scully said.
 Writer Dan Greaney said it was a great take-off on Levene to make Gil more desperate than he was.
 Even so, the writers like to write Gil with "a little bit of the old sparkle" left in him.